 - Examine to make sure you “told the truth, the whole truth…so help you God”

 In most cases, that’s all that happens at this meeting, and it usually lasts less than 5 minutes.

 In the month after our 341 meeting you need to complete a financial management course.

-Most people find it gives them useful information and is interesting.
+Most people find it gives them useful information for their future and is interesting.

 Step 8: Discharge

-About 3 months after we file your bankruptcy case, the Court issues your discharge.
+About 3 months after filing your Chapter 7 Bankruptcy case, the Court issues your discharge.